miltontom/voice-assisted-keyboard/README.md

 # Voicey

-Voicey is a voice assisted keyboard that allows individuals who are handicapped or with motor impairments to use the keyboard completely via their voice.
+Voicey is a voice-assisted keyboard for Windows that enables users to control their keyboard entirely using voice commands.
+It is designed for individuals with motor impairments, disabilities, or anyone looking for a hands-free typing experience.

-## Use cases
+## Why Use Voicey?

-1. If the physical keyboard is not functioning properly
+**Accessibility** – Helps individuals with motor impairments or disabilities type and execute keyboard shortcuts.

-2. Individuals who are handicapped or with motor impairments
+**Hardware Issues** – Useful when your physical keyboard is malfunctioning.

-3. If you're lazy reaching for the physical keyboard to type or perform a keyboard shortcut
+**Convenience** – Ideal for hands-free typing when you prefer not to reach for the keyboard.